edielam/TerminalEditor-CC/README.md

 - Open the application to start coding in the integrated code editor.
 - Use the embedded terminal to execute commands and manage your development environment.
+- Connect with peers through the P2P network layer for collaborative coding and resource sharing.

 ## License